fayimora/cv/README.md

-This repository houses the text files used to generate my Curriculum Vitae.
-Please feel free to use mine as a template.
+This repository houses the code used to generate my Curriculum Vitae.
+Please feel free to use as a template.
 Copyright (C) 2014 Fayimora Femi-Balogun

 Permission is hereby granted, free of charge, to any person obtaining